Mayoralty of Dennis Kucinich: Municipal Light

 As the week dragged on, the mayor appeared on ABC's Good Morning America and repeated his vow not to sell.
 The city's surrounding suburbs offered little financial support.
 Only 12 of the 59 agreed to help in a plan led by University Heights mayor Beryl Rotheschild.
 These suburbs included Bay Village, Bedford, Fairview Park, Garfield Heights, Lakewood, Maple Heights, Newburgh Heights, North Royalton, Orange, Richmond Heights, University Heights, and Westlake.
 Three of the six banks that held Cleveland's $14 million in notes presented the notes for redemption at the office of the city treasurer at Cleveland City Hall.
 They stated that they were willing to listen if the city developed "a financial plan satisfactory to all parties involved."
 Meanwhile, news reporters from around the nation flocked to Cleveland to watch as the situation intensified.

 On December 14 at 11 p.m.
 (EST), Council met to consider a resolution that only gave Kucinich a stark choice: sell Muny Light or claim default.
 At the same session, Kucinich handed each Council member a letter advising him or her that he was exercising the right given to him to call the special council meeting.
 However, council refused to hold a special meeting.
 At midnight on December 15, 1978, amid dramatic closed-door deliberations at City Hall involving the mayor, council members, and CEI business leaders, Cleveland became the first major American city to go into financial default since the Great Depression.

 On February 27, 1979, the city held a special election to decide two ballot issues: the sale of Muny Light and an increase on income tax.
 "I have always opposed unnecessary and unfair tax increases," Kucinich stated in a leaflet distributed throughout Cleveland.
 "Today I am asking for your support for Issue #2–a 1/2% tax increase–only because Cleveland has no other choice."
 Issue #1 failed and Muny Light was never sold.
 Issue #2 passed, increasing the city's income tax from 1 percent to 1.5 percent to provide more revenue.
 Public power was continued in Cleveland.

 1979 election

 Kucinich ran for re-election as mayor in 1979.
 His challenger was Republican George V. Voinovich, who initially supported Kucinich in 1977, but decided to give up his position as lieutenant governor of Ohio to run for mayor.
-On November 6, Voinovich won the general election with 94,000 votes to 73,000.
+On November 6, Voinovich won the general election with 56% of the vote, to 44% for Kucinich.

 Notably, during his subsequent administration, Voinovich defended Muny Light as CEI continued making attempts to take it over.
 CEI itself was subsequently acquired and is now part of FirstEnergy.
 Muny Light is now known as Cleveland Public Power and is still in city hands, used today throughout parts of Cleveland.
 After the 2003 North America blackout, First Energy was identified as a contributor to the disaster due to various failures.
 Kucinich began to advocate for liability proceedings.